fuzzylogiq/OpenHEATIncident/README.md

 0. If you want you can assign a key combination to the Service in System Preferences > Keyboard > Shortcuts

 These workflows are provided without support, use at your own discretion.
 Tested on 10.14 Mojave only.

+To remove:

+Delete the workflow folder(s) from ~/Library/Services/